CARA-ch/ikit-docs/docs/index.md

 - EPR [https://portal.test.emedo.ch](https://portal.test.emedo.ch/login)

-To access the integration system you will need to sign a contract/CGUE with [CARA](https://www.cara.ch/) and provide an OID concept for your organization, in return you will get:
+To access the integration system you will need to sign a contract/CGUE with [CARA](https://www.cara.ch/) and provide

+- an OID concept for your organization,
+- define a OID for the patient assigning authority (needs to be configured manually by emedo/ofac)

+in return you will get:

 - an HCP test user for which you need an online authentication yourself (e.g. HIN ID) and connect that HCP test user